60 Linux Networking commands and scripts

 - nslookup – query Internet name servers interactively.

-- ping – send icmp echo_request to network hosts.
+- ping – send ICMP echo_request to network hosts.

 - route – show / manipulate the IP routing table.